Equivariant Evidential Deep Learning for Interatomic Potentials: Methodology

 \section{Methodology}

 \paragraph{Overview.} We propose \textit{Equivariant Evidential Deep Learning for Interatomic Potentials} ($\text{e}^2$IP), a single forward pass probabilistic framework for atom-wise vector regression with rotation-consistent uncertainty (Fig.~\ref{fig:overview}).
 Given an input structure, an $SE(3)$-equivariant network jointly predicts the force mean and a \emph{full} $3\times3$ SPD uncertainty tensor for each atom.
-Uncertainty is modeled using a Normal--Inverse--Wishart (NIW) evidential formulation, yielding a multivariate Student-$t$ predictive distribution with explicit aleatoric and epistemic decomposition.
-The method is built on two key components: (i) an equivariant SPD covariance construction via a symmetric-matrix (Lie algebra) parameterization and matrix exponential, and (ii) an equivariance-preserving spectral stabilizer that bounds covariance scale during training, ensuring strict SPD validity, rotation consistency, and numerical stability for full-covariance learning.
-For completeness, we summarize all symbols and validity conditions in Appendix~\ref{app:notation}.
+Uncertainty is modeled using a Normal--Inverse--Wishart (NIW) evidential formulation~\cite{meinert2021multivariate}, yielding a multivariate Student-$t$ predictive distribution with explicit aleatoric and epistemic decomposition.
+The method builds on existing components --- SE(3)-equivariant GNN backbones, CG tensor products for coupling irreps, and multivariate evidential regression via NIW --- and introduces two novel contributions: (i) to our knowledge, the first full $3\times3$ equivariant SPD covariance parameterization for evidential force uncertainty, achieved via a tangent-space parameterization and Riemannian exponential map that jointly guarantees positive definiteness, SO(3) equivariance, and stable NIW training; and (ii) an equivariance-preserving spectral stabilizer via coefficient-space damping that bounds eigenvalue magnitude while preserving equivariance, without which training diverges (Fig.~\ref{fig:condnum_ablation}). \paragraph{Notation.} We set $d=3$.
+For atom $i$: $\vec y_i\in\mathbb{R}^d$ is the target force vector; $\vec\gamma_i\in\mathbb{R}^d$ is the predicted force mean; $\vec\mu_i$ and $\mathbf{\Sigma}_i$ are latent mean and covariance (random variables under the NIW prior); $\mathbf{\Sigma}_{0,i}\in\mathbb{S}_{++}^3$ is the network-predicted nominal covariance (deterministic); $\nu_i>0$ and $\kappa_i>0$ are evidence parameters controlling covariance and mean uncertainty, respectively. $SE(3)$ denotes the special Euclidean group; $\mathbb{S}_{++}^3$ the manifold of $3\times3$ symmetric positive definite matrices; $\mathrm{sym}(3)$ the vector space of $3\times3$ real symmetric matrices; and ``irrep'' stands for irreducible representation of $SO(3)$.
+A comprehensive notation table is provided in Appendix~\ref{app:notation}.